PlaceholderGames/2122-yr1-team-uncreativesv2/README.md

 #### Single Player Game Details
 #### Story
 Not of high-priority as of right now, will likely be explored further on in developed.
+The player starts of on Tori Island.
+It is a heavily forested island with another island not to far away, The player's village is bustling but the player is informed by the village elder that the island they're on is too crowded, and they need more space beyond this island to expand their farms to sustain everyone.
+But seeing as there is no way to expand the island, they might have to resort to desperate measueres.
+This is where the player character would run away from the village and stumble into an aincent ruin, where they find the brush weapon than can create physical objects by just painting.
+The player character then makes their way across to a nearby island where they make their first combat encounter.
 #### Hours of Gameplay
 There's a planned endless mode, which will of course provided an indefinite amount of hours which can be played.
 There will be a planned story mode, but hard to quantify the amount of time it would require for completion.
 #### Victory Condition